knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 ---

 In this blog post, I will outline two event-driven processing pipelines that I recently built with Knative Eventing.
-Along the way, I’ll tell you about event sources, custom events and other components provided by Knative that greatly simplifies development of event-driven architectures.
+Along the way, I will explain event sources, custom events and other components provided by Knative that greatly simplifies development of event-driven architectures.